lmc297/BTyper/README.md

 Note: tblastx compares a nucleotide query sequence against a nucleotide sequence database, both of which are dynamically translated in all six reading frames.
 As a result, -\-amr_blast tblastx will take significantly longer than -\-amr_blast blastn (antimicrobial resistance gene detection using the ARG-ANNOT database for 9 *B. cereus* group draft assemblies (contigs) with -\-amr_blast tblastx and default thresholds takes ~24 minutes, while -\-amr_blast blastn and default thresholds takes ~30 seconds).

 **-panC_db/-\-panC_database [latest or legacy]** *panC* gene database to use for *panC* clade typing.
 Optional argument for use with *panC* clade typing (-\-panC True).
 Specify -\-panC_database latest to use the most recent *panC* database, which contains *panC* sequences from type strains for 18 *B. cereus* group species.
 This new database includes the 9 original species (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
 Instead of outputting numerical clades (clade1, clade2, ... clade7), the new database assigns clades by species name to avoid arbitrary numbering of new clades (e.g. cladeAnthracis, cladeCereus, cladeTropicus, etc.).
-The original, 7-clade typing scheme using BTyper's original *panC* allele database can be specified using -\-panC_database legacy.
-Default is set to latest (18-species *panC* database).
+The original, 7-clade typing scheme using BTyper's original *panC* allele database is performed by default, but can be specified using -\-panC_database legacy.
+Default is set to legacy (7-clade *panC* database).

 **-s_db/-\-s_database [latest or legacy]**
 16S rDNA gene database to use for 16S rDNA typing.
 Optional argument for use with 16S rDNA typing (-s True).
 Specify -\-s_database latest to use the most recent 16S rDNA database, which contains 16S rDNA sequences from type strains for 18 *B. cereus* group species.
 This new database includes the 9 original species (*B. anthracis, B. cereus sensu stricto, B. cytotoxicus, B. mycoides, B. pseudomycoides, B. thuringiensis, B. toyonensis, B. weihenstephanensis, B. wiedmannii*), as well as the 9 new species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al., 2017</a>.
 The original, 9-species database can be specified using -\-s_database legacy.
 However, as always, **interpret any 16S rDNA typing results for the *B. cereus* group with extreme caution!** Default is set to latest (18-species 16S rDNA database).